csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 * P / p100 - A term to represent something is very good, near prefection.
 For example, when a cheater typed "hitting p" on chat, means his ragebot always hits the target, running nearly perfection.
 Or when some cheater say "p media", which means this is some excellent sources to be used in a video / photo,etc.

-* 1 - Means only using one shot to kill an enmeny.
+* 1 - Means only using one shot to kill an enemy.
 Also represents "p" in some cases.

 * Baim - Stands for "Body-aim".